LGBTQ history in Turkey: 2000s

 Istanbul LGBTQ pride parade in 2011, İstiklal Avenue, Istanbul.

 Following Turkey's recognition as a candidate for joining the European Union, Ankara passed a series of "harmonization packages" to meet international expectations of improving the conditions for minorities and for civil society in general.
 The changes proposed had an immediate and positive effect on the queer movement: it grew considerably, gained more visibility, and it established solidarity with other social movements.

 In 2002, the parliamentary elections saw the Justice and Development Party (AKP) taking power for the first time.
 They declared their desire to guarantee the rights to all the population, including the members of the LGBTQ+ community.
-The same year, the Turkish Civil Code changed its regulations regarding the sex change: to transition, the court's permission was needed.
+The same year, the Turkish Civil Code changed its regulations regarding sex change: to transition, the court's permission was needed.
 In order to do so, the applicant had to provide a report from a hospital stating the "transsexual nature", pathologizing transsexuality.
 Moreover, the sex reassignment surgery could only happen after the mandatory sterilization of the applicant.

-The following year, in 2003, Istanbul hosted the first pride and, in 2004, the Turkish Parliament approved the Law on Associations.
-Contrarily to the previous Associations Law, from 1983, all associations were able to be created with less bureaucracy and were less controlled by the government.
-Between 2005 and 2006, KaosGL and LamdaIstanbul were recognized as official.
-However, despite the increasing recognition of the LGBTQ+ community, in 2006 AKP took legal action against LambdaIstanbul: according to the governor of Istanbul, the association was violating the Law on Associations and the public morals, making it a threat for the Turkish family structures.
+The following year, in 2003, Istanbul hosted the first pride and, in 2004, the Turkish Parliament approved a new Law on Associations.
+Compared to the 1983 Associations Law, all associations could be created with less bureaucracy and were less controlled by the government.
+Between 2005 and 2006, KaosGL and LamdaIstanbul were officially recognized.
+However, despite the increasing recognition of the LGBTQ+ community, in 2006 AKP took legal action against LambdaIstanbul: according to the governor of Istanbul, the association was violating the Law on Associations and public morals, making it a threat to Turkish family structures.
 Eventually, the judgment was reversed in favor of the association.

-In December 2006, Bigudi Club was established in Istanbul as the first lesbian-exclusive nightclub in the country of Turkey.
+In December 2006, Bigudi Club was established in Istanbul as the first lesbian-exclusive nightclub in the country.